 Creating a safe and healthy environment for your children and our staff is our highest priority and we are continuing to take precautions to help our community stay safe and healthy.
 In addition, we are asking you - our parents - to partner with us by adhering to health guidelines, and to have open, honest communication and patience.
-Illness protocols will be updated and shared with you as changes occur or when high community levels warrant.

-- If there is a confirmed case of COVID-19 in a classroom within the EC Department, the ill person will be sent home following proper protocols - Regardless of vaccination status, if you are exposed to COVID-19, you are NO longer required to quarantine.
-A mask must be worn indoors at all times for 10 days after date of exposure. - If you are unvaccinated and experience an exposure, testing is recommended as soon as you are made aware of exposure and on day 5 after exposure. - The EC Department will communicate quickly and transparently. - If a child tests positive for COVID-19, they must adhere to the following protocols per VDH: - A child must stay home for a minimum of 5 days AND they have not had a fever for at least 24 hours without medication.
+If there is a confirmed case of COVID-19 in a classroom within the EC Department, the ill person will be sent home following proper protocols.

-- Children may return on day 6 after they have tested positive if they have negative test results from a RAPID test on or after day 5 and are fever free.
-If they do not test negative before their 10-day isolation ends, then they may return to school on day 11 after their positive test results. - Parent/guardian should call their physicians' offices if they have any concern about the severity of symptoms. - Medical Clearance Notes Sometimes COVID-19 like-symptoms are caused by other medical conditions (ex.
-Strep throat, allergies, etc.).
-To be allowed to return to the program, a medical clearance note must be provided by a physician indicating that the presenting COVID-19-like symptoms are associated with a known non-COVID-19 illness and that the child can return safely to the program.
-No note is required if the child has a negative covid test result and has followed our regular sick policy listed below.
-Medical notes can be emailed, faxed, or returned to the screener at drop-off when the child returns. - For illnesses that have been medically cleared as non-COVID-19, please follow our regular sick policy and protocols when determining whether your child is ready to return to school. - Mood, appetite, behavior, and activity are again normal. - No fever for 24 hours or longer (without medication). - o Antibiotics (if prescribed) have been used for a full 24 hours. - Vomiting, diarrhea cleared for 24 hours (without medication). - o Frequent coughing, excessive nasal discharge resolved. - o Pain (earache, cramps, headache, etc.) resolved.
+- Regardless of vaccination status, if you are exposed to COVID-19, you are NO longer required to quarantine. - The EC Department will communicate quickly and transparently. - If a child tests positive for COVID-19, they must adhere to the following protocols: - A child must stay home for a minimum of 5 days AND they have not had a fever for at least 24 hours without medication. - Children may return on day 6 after they have tested positive if they have negative test results from a RAPID test on or after day 5 and are fever free.
+If they do not test negative before their 10-day isolation ends, then they may return to school on day 11 after their positive test results. - Parent/guardian should call their physicians' offices if they have any concern about the severity of symptoms. - For illnesses that have been medically cleared as non-COVID-19, please follow our regular sick policy and protocols when determining whether your child is ready to return to school. - o Mood, appetite, behavior, and activity are again normal. - No fever for 24 hours or longer (without medication). - o Antibiotics (if prescribed) have been used for a full 24 hours. - o Vomiting, diarrhea cleared for 24 hours (without medication). - Frequent coughing, excessive nasal discharge resolved. - o Pain (earache, cramps, headache, etc.) resolved.